bazbt3/bt3_com_wiki/ADNWikiMainPageDynamicImage/README.md

 3. 12 images changing by month,

-4. Multiple images changing by day but with the option of different images encompassing exents occurring on the same day, e.g.:
-   #bookclub, #thememonday, #mondaynightdanceparty.
+4. Multiple images changing by day but with the option of different images encompassing exents occurring on the same day, e.g.    #bookclub, #thememonday, #mondaynightdanceparty.
    This **could** be achieved by having (say) 3 images arranged side-by-side with blanks to fill the un-occupied space.

 5. Space for special events overriding the above.